sourav101/MinifyCssJs/README.md

-Welcome to the PHP Minify Css Js wiki!
+Welcome to the Simple css js minifier in php wiki!
 Easy way to minify css and js files in php.
 Just follow some steps.